rakutenrewards/timbre-json-output-fn/README.md

    (log/infof "HTTP %s" "Request")
    ```
     will both yield `{:message "HTTP Request" ...}`
-     > In datadog this maps to the `content` column and is already enabled
+     > In datadog, this maps to the `content` column and is already enabled
      for full text search

  - `args` is a map meant to be easily queryable by the log engine.
 There's a